MicrosoftDocs/dynamics-365-customer-engagement/ce/sales-enterprise/create-edit-opportunity-sales.md

 [!INCLUDE[cc-applies-to-update-9-0-0](../includes/cc_applies_to_update_9_0_0.md)]

-[//]: # (Suggest deleting "it's" because leads should always be referred to by using "who."
-Also, the sentence sounds just fine without it.)
 An opportunity is a lead who is now almost ready to buy&mdash;in other words, a deal that you're ready to win.

- At this point in the sales process, you're most likely in either the **Develop** or **Propose** stage. [!include[](../includes/proc-more-information.md)] [Nurture sales from lead to order](../sales-enterprise/nurture-sales-from-lead-order-sales.md)
+ At this point in the sales process, you're most likely in either the **Develop** or **Propose** stage. [!include[proc-more-information](../includes/proc-more-information.md)] [Nurture sales from lead to order](../sales-enterprise/nurture-sales-from-lead-order-sales.md)

 <a name="bkmk1"></a>
 ## Create an opportunity (Sales Hub)

 [//]: # (Adding italic in the introduction is suggested because you're defining--or at least, linking to a definition--of these terms.
 Using lowercase "or" between the alternative steps is something I've recently discovered in the Writing Style Guide.
 The "site map" wording is edited to be consistent with the content I've seen and I've edited myself, but I will explicitly verify this with Renee.)
-If you're following the sales process from start to finish, you *qualify* a lead to turn it into an *opportunity*. [!include[](../includes/proc-more-information.md)] [Qualify a lead and convert it to an opportunity](../qualify-lead-convert-opportunity-sales.md)
+If you're following the sales process from start to finish, you *qualify* a lead to turn it into an *opportunity*. [!include[proc-more-information](../includes/proc-more-information.md)] [Qualify a lead and convert it to an opportunity](../qualify-lead-convert-opportunity-sales.md)
 1. Select the site map ![Site Map icon](media/site-map-icon.png "site map icon"), and then select **Opportunities**.

 2. If you've qualified a lead to an opportunity, open the opportunity from the list.